Hugh Oldman: Career in Oman

 Oldman returned to Oman after retiring from the army and was appointed Oman's military secretary in February 1970.
 Substantial numbers of Oman's armed forces were Baluchi mercenaries.
 Oldman successfully urged Sultan Said bin Taimur to expand the armed services, with assistance from the United Kingdom, in response to insurgent activities.

 Notwithstanding these improvements, by the middle of 1970 the British Foreign and Commonwealth Office was convinced that Oman could only be stabilised and modernised under the Sultan's son, Sultan Qaboos.
 After initial reluctance Oldman concurred, and helped to organise the bloodless coup that overthrew Sultan Said bin Taimur and installed Sultan Qaboos on the throne.
 In the weeks immediately after the coup, Oldman headed the Advisory Council that oversaw government functions.
 He was awarded the Order of Oman, Special Class, in 1971, and was knighted (KBE) in 1974.

-Personal life

-Oldman's first wife, Agnes (nee Bayles), died in 1979; his second wife was Susan Vance (1931–1990).
-He died on 26 November 1988.